azq1231/line-echo-bot/replit.md

 ## Overview

-This is a LINE Bot scheduling and user management system built with Flask.
+This is a LINE Bot scheduling and user management system built with Flask and SQLite.
 The application allows administrators to manage authorized LINE users, schedule automated messages, and manage weekly appointment bookings with automated reminder notifications.
-The system provides a web-based admin interface for user management, message scheduling, and appointment management, with background job processing to handle scheduled message delivery.
+Users can book appointments directly through LINE using interactive Flex Messages.
+The system integrates Gemini AI for intelligent scheduling suggestions and provides a web-based admin interface for comprehensive management.

 **Key Features:**
 - Automatic user registration when users add the bot as a friend or send messages